 The booklet contains information on sexually transmitted infections (STIs) and the chances of getting an STI depending on the type of sex you have.
-It can be viewed in full here.

 It includes sections on various sex acts, and allegedly uses graphic slang language for the sexual activities.

 It also contains tips on how to reduce the chances of passing HIV or Hepatitis C while using recreational drugs during sex.

 “If you snort drugs, use your own straw or bumper.
 Rolled-up sticky notes make single-use, disposable straw,” is one example in the safe sex on drugs section.

 Tertina Sandre is a parent of a grade 6 boy at the school.

 “He said, ‘mom, look, they are teaching us about finger f****** at school and I was just like, ‘pardon me?’ and I confiscated the book,'” she told Global News.